baldurk/renderdoc/docs/CONTRIBUTING/Dependencies.md

 brew link qt5 --force
 ```

 You will also need `autotools`.
-That is usually available by default but might need to be explicitly installed with `brew install autotools`.
+That is usually available by default but might need to be explicitly installed with `brew install autoconf automake`.

 ## Android